ULL-MFP-AET/ull-mfp-aet.github.io/tema2-expresiones-regulares-y-analisis-lexico/practicas/p9-t2-lexer/reto-ini.md

       // → {name: "Torres Quevedo", address: {invention: "The chess player"}}
   ```

+* Documente la función `parseIni`

 * Write several unit tests using [mocha](https://mochajs.org/#getting-started).
-  Here you have an initial template using [should](https://www.npmjs.com/package/should)
+  Here you have an initial template using [should](https://www.npmjs.com/package/should) but you can use [expect](https://www.chaijs.com/api/bdd/) if you prefer it.

   ```js
   var should = require("should");